TymanWasTaken/aliucord-plugins/README.md

 ### [Translate](https://github.com/TymanWasTaken/aliucord-plugins/raw/builds/Translate.zip)

-Adds a message context menu action to translate the message to english (configurable later) Also planned to allow sending translated messages.
+Adds a message context menu action to translate the message to english (configurable later).
+You can also use /translate to send translated text, or just view it locally.